thesavant42/retrorecon/README.md

 Run `python -m playwright install` to download the browsers.
 If you previously set the `PLAYWRIGHT_BROWSERS_PATH` environment variable, remove it so Playwright can use its default location.
 Alternatively set `PLAYWRIGHT_CHROMIUM_PATH` to an existing Chrome executable.
-You can also assign a path to `app.executablePath` before calling screenshot functions to override the Chromium binary.
+You can also assign a path to `retrorecon.screenshot_service.executable_path` before calling screenshot functions to override the Chromium binary.

 ### Secrets File
 Create a `secrets.json` file alongside `app.py` to store sensitive values like